yetanalytics/lrsql/README.md

 - `LRSQL_HTTP_PORT`: The HTTP port that the webserver will be open on.
 Default value is `8080`.
 - `LRSQL_SSL_PORT`: The HTTPS port that the webserver will be open on.
 Default value is `8443`.

+## Makefile Targets

+- `ci`: Called when running continuous integration; runs all test cases.
+- `keystore`: Alias for the `config/keystore.jks`, which generates a Java Keystore file with the default alias, password, file path, and credentials.
+This is called during CI and is not recommended to generate keystores in production.
+- `ephemeral`: Makes an in-memory H2 database with the seed API key `username` and seed API secret `password`.
+This can then be used during development to test/bench lrsql functionality.

 ## REST API

 The HTTP methods that are LRS-specific are given in [the xAPI spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#datatransfer).
 Requests to the LRS (which are denoted by the `xapi` path prefix) must contain a Base64 encoded, colon-separated private and secret key in the `authorization` field of the header.
 For example (assuming `http://example` is the URL body), `http://example.org/xapi/statements` is the URL at which the user inserts and queries xAPI statements; other URLs are used to insert and query documents, agents, and activities.